-- Head Office utilities: These have been split on the basis of floor area by business unit. - Directors' salaries and related costs: Allocation based on the number of FTE's in each business unit. - Secretaries' salaries and related costs: Allocation based on the number of FTE's in each business unit. - Slow moving stock provision: Allocated on the basis of the direct allocation of materials and consumables. - Professional fees, subscriptions & audit costs: This has been allocated on the basis of the direct costs of the business, excluding the abstraction charges, as it is felt that this would distort the % allocation towards the Water Resource business unit. - Insurance costs: Allocation of insurance costs is directly to a business unit where possible, and based on FTE's by business unit for the policies relating to employee liability and directors' and officers liability.
-The remainder relates to building and contents insurance and is split on the floor space allocation between Retail and Wholesale. - Promotional Strategy and Print Room costs: These costs are allocated entirely to Retail.
+- Head Office utilities: These have been split on the basis of floor area by business unit. - Directors' salaries and related costs: Allocation based on a management estimate of time spent per business unit.

+- Secretaries' salaries and related costs: Allocation as per the split of Directors salaries and related costs. - Slow moving stock provision: Allocated on the basis of the direct allocation of materials and consumables. - Professional fees, subscriptions & audit costs: This has been allocated on the basis of the direct costs of the business, excluding the abstraction charges.
+As it is felt that this would distort the % allocation towards the Water Resource business unit, and it is felt that this bases for allocation of audit costs is more appropriate than number of FTE's, as per the table guidance document. - Insurance costs: Allocation of insurance costs is directly to a business unit where possible, and based on FTE's by business unit for the policies relating to employee liability and directors' and officers liability.
+The remainder relates to building and contents insurance and is split on the floor space allocation between Retail and Wholesale.